 2. Hurricanes and Tornadoes

 Hurricanes and tornadoes can cause severe damage.
-If you live in an area where these weather events are common, you should be prepared and reinforce your home.
+If you live in an area where these weather events are common, such as Florida, Texas, or Georgia, you should be prepared and reinforce your home.
 Installing roof anchors and tie-downs can help stabilize your roof in the event of heavy winds.
 Impact-resistant windows and storm shutters will better protect the interior of your home from storm damage, or you can board up your windows before the storm hits.
 All windows should be sealed to prevent rain from getting inside.
 Fortify your doors, including the garage door, and make sure that porches and carports are properly secured because if they become airborne in heavy winds, they could easily cause damage to your property.

 It’s also a good idea to trim back any diseased or dead tree limbs, as well as those in close proximity to the home to help cut down on projectile damage when the winds start whipping.
 Remember to bring potted plants inside and put away gardening tools and equipment, as well as outdoor furniture.